Jamie Smart: Other comics

 Smart drew The Numskulls and Kingo Bango for the relaunched Digital Dandy until its demise.
 Smart also appeared regularly in The Beano drawing puzzle pages and took over drawing Roger the Dodger from Barrie Appleby, which as of April 2014, he no longer draws.
 He also drew a new strip for the comic called El Poco Loco in 2013.

+In 2015, Smart started to publish his megalomaniac comics on the now defunct children's social media app PopJam.
+It's unclear if the comics published were reused from the dandy or original.

 Self-published comics include Moose Kid Comics, a free online all-ages anthology.